timdown/rangy/README.md

 ## Bower

-There is now an official Rangy 1.3 package for Bower, called `rangy-official`.
+There is now an official Rangy 1.3 package for Bower, called `rangy`.

 ## AMD